Comparing Boarding Schools In England And Switzerland

 11. App Development Service

 Mobile apps are also becoming increasingly important for businesses and creating, maintaining and even updating these apps can be a lucrative little niche for developers.
-Many companies buy off the self app templates, and you can help by managing and altering the app to fit their business goals and needs.
+Many companies buy off the shelf app templates, and you can help by managing and altering the app to fit their business goals and needs.

 12. Mobile App Sales

-Instead of building bespoke apps or updating apps you could develop your mobile app templates instead of working with clients.
+Instead of building bespoke apps or updating apps, you could develop your mobile app templates instead of working with clients.
 Then you can make money by charging for the apps or offering in-app purchases.